 It’s that time of year again.
 The clocks go forward, the days get longer and families get an extra precious hour of daylight.
-Daylight Savings is also a great time to check your smoke alarms.
+Daylight Savings is also a great time to check your smoke alarms and continue checking them every month.
 Here’s why:

 There’s lots of great ways to enjoy the winter.
 Sledding, ice skating, and the chance to wear big puffy coats and heavy boots.
 Of course, there’s also winter weather to consider and so far, we’ve seen it all: cold, wind, snow, and some sunny days too.